Table of Contents

-Whatever road it took for you to be where you are now, one thing is for certain and it is a fact that is undeniable—It takes gut to choose teaching as a profession.
+Whatever road it took for you to be where you are now, one thing is for certain and it is a fact that is undeniable—Teachers need to read and to read a lot!

 <<Are you in a hurry?
 Take a peek at our top Editor’s choice.

 - A book that argues the qualities that matter most have more to do with 5 characters

 - The author traces the links between childhood stress and life success

 - A provocative and profoundly hopeful book that can change how you raise your children

 It seems like many people did not choose to teach, but it is teaching that chose them.

 It happened naturally for many wonderful teachers in our lives and they continue their work with the desire to educate and the devotion to fulfill the unimaginable duties of teachers tirelessly sacrificing everything they’ve got just to stand in front of their class.